Through Knowledge, Justice…

 Short answer: The same as straight people.

-Full answer: Although this question is not about transsexuals, we get asked this question quite often.
+Full answer: Although this question is not about transsexuals, this question comes up quite often.
 The fact that this question keeps getting asked suggests that there is much ignorance about human sexuality.
 For the record: Gay people, both men and women ( and bisexuals for that matter ), have exactly the same average and range of intelligence as straight people, period.